The Office of the Senior Vice President for Development and Alumni Relations

 is the central office responsible for the cultivation, solicitation, design, and administration of planned gifts.
 In addition, the office offers assistance in outright gifts of specific assets.
 Our staff is experienced in gift planning and understands the importance of philanthropy as a part of a successful overall estate plan.
 We are available to assist donors and their advisers as they consider the many opportunities available.
 Our goal is to present donors with options and to help them make the best choice possible.
 We accomplish this by ensuring that gifts express donors' interests in the University and maximizing the benefits that both our donors and the University receive from these gifts.

 works with prospective donors at the highest levels of giving, typically $5 million or more.
-Leadership Gifts strengthen Penn State’s mission by encouraging and soliciting gifts that can literally transform parts of Penn State into nationally or internationally prominent entities.
-Housed in the Office of the Senior Vice President for Development and Alumni Relations, the Director of Leadership Gifts—with guidance from the volunteer Leadership Gifts Committee, other senior members of the development staff, and the President—focuses full-time attention on leadership gift donors.
+Principal Gifts strengthen Penn State’s mission by encouraging and soliciting gifts that can literally transform parts of Penn State into nationally or internationally prominent entities.
+Housed in the Office of the Senior Vice President for Development and Alumni Relations, the Director of Principal Gifts—with guidance from the volunteer Leadership Gifts Committee, other senior members of the development staff, and the President—focuses full-time attention on leadership gift donors.
 This attention is frequent and personalized.
-The Office of Leadership Gifts also coordinates the President's involvement in development activities, making recommendations on how he should spend his time with potential benefactors and preparing briefings for all personal meetings with the President.
+The Office of Principal Gifts also coordinates the President's involvement in development activities, making recommendations on how he should spend his time with potential benefactors and preparing briefings for all personal meetings with the President.

 The Office of Recruitment and Professional Education